Curriculum & Learning

 We also use teaching resources from a wide variety of sources to help pupils understand a range of faiths, and use assemblies to discuss our human rights, explore our Christian faith and understand other faiths.

 The English curriculum comprises four inter-related aspects: speaking, listening, reading and writing.
-Each day the children are taught the basics of reading and writing as set out in the guidelines of the National Literacy Framework.
+Each day the children are taught the basics of reading and writing as set out in the Primary National Curriculum.